austinarbor/version-catalog-generator/README.md

     }
     versionCatalogs {
         generate("springLibs") { // the name of the generated catalog
-            from(toml("springBootDependencies")) // name of the bom library in the versin catalog }
+            from(toml("springBootDependencies")) // name of the bom library in the version catalog }
         generate("awsLibs") {
             from(toml("awsBom"))